fuminoritanizawa/webpage/content/authors/admin/_index.md

 </p>

 <p>
-  I’m always open to new collaborations or opportunities&mdash;feel free to reach out!
+Always open to new collaborations or opportunities&mdash;feel free to reach out!
 </p>